-We are drafting an Urban Growth Strategy to help us identify the key issues arising from population growth.
-Our water supply, sewerage, and stormwater infrastructure is predominantly located in the Carterton urban area with smaller reticulated utilities servicing the Waingawa industrial area.
+The Urban Growth Strategy will help us identify the key issues arising from population growth.
+Our water supply, sewerage, and stormwater infrastructure are predominantly located in the Carterton urban area with smaller reticulated utilities servicing the Waingawa industrial area.
 The forecast population increase will have implications for this infrastructure, with the urban growth strategy helping us to plan where and how to accommodate the anticipated growth, whether our infrastructure has sufficient capacity to cope with the forecast urban growth, and whether our community facilities can provide for all our needs.
-For example, it is likely that future expansion of the urban area will be to the northeast, and it will require new wastewater mains on the eastern side of town.
+Future expansion of the urban area will be to the north-east, and it will require new wastewater mains on the eastern side of town.